pauliusbaulius/lil_ripper/README.md

 :alien: Downloading introduces a delay between 1 and 5 seconds for normal links and additional delay for gfycat links, to not get your ip blacklisted. *Happens almost instantly if you are not using good headers and spamming them with requests.
 Be gentle.*

-:sunglasses: Only tested on GNU/Linux systems.
+:sunglasses: Tested on GNU/Linux systems.